XRPLF/xrpl-dev-portal/content/infrastructure/rippled/configuration/configure-full-history.md

 Storing full history is expensive.
 As of 2023-07-19, the full history of the XRP Ledger occupies approximately **26 terabytes** of disk space, which must be entirely stored on fast solid state disk drives for proper server performance.
 Such a large amount of solid state storage is not cheap, and the total amount of history you must store increases by approximately 12 GB per day.

-Additionally, storing full history in NuDB involves storing single files that are larger than the 16 TB limit on the ext4 filesystem which is the default on many Linux distributions.
-To store full history, you must use a filesystem with a larger single-file limit, such as XFS or ZFS.
-(XFS is recommended.)
+Additionally, storing full history in NuDB requires single files that are larger than the 16 TB limit of ext4 filesystems, which is the default on many Linux distributions.
+You must use a filesystem with a larger single-file limit, such as XFS (recommended) or ZFS.

 Acquiring full history from the peer-to-peer network takes a long time (several months) and requires that your server has enough system and network resources to acquire older history while keeping up with new ledger progress.
 To get a faster start on acquiring ledger history, you may want to find another server operator who has a large amount of history already downloaded, who can give you a database dump or at least allow your server to explicitly peer with theirs for a long time to acquire history.
 The server can load ledger history from a file and verify the integrity of the historical ledgers it imports.